xhyrom/discord-datamining/data/support-articles/epic-games-x-discord-2023-promo-faq/content.md

 <p class="wysiwyg-text-align-center"><span style="font-weight: 400;"><img src="https://support.discord.com/hc/article_attachments/14844781040663" alt="2023-EGS-EN-mega-sale-discord-item-native-IG-stories-image_1.jpg" width="336" height="597"></span></p>
 <p id="docs-internal-guid-631becc8-7fff-1bf9-a560-9f108585fe3d"><span class="wysiwyg-font-size-large"><strong>Promotion Summary</strong></span></p>
 <p><strong>Offer Details:</strong> 1 month of free Discord Nitro</p>
+<p><strong>Who is Eligible: </strong>Users who have not had an active Discord Nitro subscription on their accounts in the past 12 months are eligible. </p>
+<p id="docs-internal-guid-b110cde2-7fff-719d-9274-105a0c00e472">Users who previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months are ineligible.</p>
-<p><strong>Who is Eligible: </strong>Users who have not had an active Discord Nitro subscription on their accounts in the past 12 months are eligible.
-If a user currently has a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on their account, redeeming this promotion will override that subscription.</p>
+<p>If a user currently has a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on their account and you’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
 <p>We will not be able to refund any leftover subscription time from those, and the user will be forfeiting the remainder of the existing sub when activating the 1 month Nitro trial.</p>
 <p>This promotion is only available in certain regions.
 If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
-You can learn more at this<a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener"> Help Center article.</a></p>
+You can learn more at this<a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener noreferrer"> Help Center article.</a></p>
 <p><strong>Requirements:</strong> Claim through an email from the Epic Games Store by June 7, 2023 (11:00am EDT), and redeem in Discord account by July 7, 2023 (11:59pm EDT).</p>
 <p><strong>Subscription:</strong> After the 1 month free trial period, your Nitro subscription will convert to a monthly recurring subscription, and Discord will bill your payment method until you cancel it.
 You can cancel at any time in your Discord User Settings.</p>
 <h2><strong>What does this article cover?</strong></h2>